 My research focuses on Digital Humanities, 19th-century British Literature (and especially Leigh Hunt), and popular culture.

-I am the founding director of the “Centre de recherche interuniversitaire sur les humanités numériques“ (launched in 2013).
+I am the founding director of the Centre de recherche interuniversitaire sur les humanités numériques (CRIHN) (launched in the fall of 2013).

-This content has been updated on March 28, 2017 at 18 h 22 min.
+This content has been updated on September 30, 2023 at 12 h 26 min.